DleanJeans/99tech-code-challenge/src/problem3/EXPLANATION.md

-Visit this [Notion page](https://dleanjeans.notion.site/Coding-Challenge-Problem-3-23d90f73c70780cbaa69dc399b2a01ae?source=repo) to view the Before/After code side by side

-# `getPriority`
+# 1. getPriority

-- is being redefined every render → `useCallback`
+- is redefined every render → bring out of `WalletPage`
-- uses clunky `switch case` → can be replaced with Record
+- uses clunky `switch case` → replace with `Record` dictionary (easier for future API integration)
-- `-99` is a magic number → assign to a constant
+- `-99` is a magic number and referenced twice → assign to a constant

 ## Before
 ```tsx